thelitelboy/thelitelboy.github.io/_posts/2018-06-11-Gamble-Of-Gods.markdown

 My main work in this project has been Gameplay Programming, but I have also worked as a UI programmer and I discovered the fantastic world of Unreal Materials, which in the end are nothing more than mathematics.

 * Game Camera
-* Materials
-  * Post processing
+* Materials and Post processing
 * Abilities
 * User Interface and Menu
-  * Most part of the last Version
 * Dialogue System

 ## Awards